Frequently asked questions

 - Accurate measurement.
 We measure 293 domains of the brain – over 35,000 endpoints in all.
 Our processing technology is faster and more precise than any other service available, anywhere.

-- Targeted treatments.
-Our best-in-class diagnostics allow us to identify exactly where the problem is, which means we can develop treatment protocols that fix what needs to be fixed and leave the rest alone.
+- Targeted optimization programs.
+Our best-in-class assessment allows us to identify exactly where the problem is, which means we can develop optimization protocols that fix what needs to be fixed and leave the rest alone.
 We get to the core of your issues, no matter what they are.

 - Proven outcomes.
-We have an excellent track record for treating traumatic brain injury, ADHD, PDD, autism, mild cognitive impairment, addiction, and several other conditions.
-For every brain we map and treat, the information goes into a database and tells us how well the diagnosis and treatment are working and what we can do to improve it.
+We have an excellent track record for optimizing traumatic brain injury, ADHD, PDD, autism, mild cognitive impairment, addiction, and several other conditions.
+For every brain we map and optimize, the information goes into a database and tells us how well the assessment and optimization are working and what we can do to improve it.

 - Advanced clinical delivery model.
 We’re seasoned experts in telemedicine: our Neuroengineering Coach is right there with you for every session, ensuring proper placement of the sensors and confirming you are performing the correct set of brain training exercises.

-- Experience in brain imaging and treatment.
-15,000 and counting.
-That is how many brains – read clients – our Chief Medical Officer, Vice President of Clinical Outreach, and Director of Technology have helped over the course of their professional careers.
+- Experience in brain imaging and optimization.
+21,000 and counting.
+That is how many clients we have helped over the course of our professional careers.
 This puts us years ahead of other similar companies and programs.
-It typically takes close to twenty years for new techniques to migrate from academic/teaching hospitals and become standard clinical practice.
+It typically takes close to twenty years for new techniques to migrate from academic/teaching hospitals and become standard practice.
 You don’t have to wait twenty years: with Neurologics, you can benefit from our qEEG-based Neuroengineering today.

 - Something Completely Different.
-Most diagnostic protocols measure the brain at rest.
+Most assessment protocols measure the brain at rest.
 But that does not give clinicians the data they need to pinpoint problems in brain function.
 We measure activity while the brain is in action, under stress, and performing challenging cognitive tasks.
 That is the Neurologics difference: we get a full picture of what is happening in the brain and see things other programs never see.
-What they cannot see, they cannot treat.
-We see more, so we can treat more.
-That means you get more: more accurate diagnoses, more targeted treatment plans, and more improvement in cognitive function.
+What they cannot see, they cannot address.
+We see more, so we can address more.
+That means you get more: more accurate assessments, more targeted optimization plans, and more improvement in cognitive function.